ehanahamed/quizfreely/docs/dev/api/README.md

 # sudo systemctl start postgresql.service
 ```

-Then switch to the `postgres` linux user (do it again, if you already did)
+Switch to the `postgres` linux user (again if you did some thingies above)
 ```sh
 sudo su postgres
 cd ~